trychlos/pwix-accounts-conf/README.md

     - `AccountsConf.C.PreferredLabel.USERNAME`
     - `AccountsConf.C.PreferredLabel.EMAIL_ADDRESS`

-    Defaults to `AccountsConf.C.preferredLabel.EMAIL_ADDRESS`, though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
+    Defaults to `AccountsConf.C.PreferredLabel.EMAIL_ADDRESS`, though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
 At the last, the returned label may be nothing else than the document identifier.

 - `verbosity`